 At-home hair dye can be tricky, but it can also be a great way to save money if you color your hair regularly.
-Follow these hair color tips to get practically professional results from a box, with minimal damage to hair and for a fraction of the salon price tag.
+Here’s how to dye your hair at home and get practically professional results from a box from the comfort and safety of your own home.

-Home hair dye kits generally come in four categories: permanent, demi-permanent, semi-permanent, and temporary.
+At-home hair color kits generally come in four categories: permanent, demi-permanent, semi-permanent, and temporary.

 As the name implies, permanent at-home hair color is a long-term commitment that generally will last until the hair grows out.
 Permanent hair dyes open the cuticle of the hair to deposit color inside the strand.
 But permanent hair color can still fade, however, so this type of hair color requires special aftercare to maintain its vibrancy.